-Trek to Laguna Jahuacocha (4050m) via Punta Jahuacocha (4845m)
+Trek to Laguna Jahuacocha (4050m) via Punta Jahuacocha (4850m)

 An easy trek leads downhill through a small forest of wildly contorted quenual trees to the base of the next pass.
-A zig-zagging trail then takes us to the Punta Jahuacocha (4845m) and above the pass an optional scramble takes us to a small peak at 4960 metres with magical views of the Huayhuash.
+A zig-zagging trail then takes us to the Punta Jahuacocha (4850m) and above the pass an optional scramble takes us to a small peak with magical views of the Huayhuash.
 For the past 5 or 6 years there has been a family of condors living amongst the rocks of another small peak at the pass and it is well worth hanging out to watch them play on the thermals.
-A steep descent takes us to what is widely regarded, amongst those that know, as the most scenic campsite in South America (4070m).
+A steep descent takes us to what is widely regarded, amongst those that know, as the most scenic campsite in South America.

-Climb the Ronday Pass (4798m) and descend to campsite at Matachan (4025m)
+Climb the Ronday Pass (4750m) and descend to campsite at Matachan (4076m)

-On the final day of our trek, we set off along the north shore of Laguna Jahuacocha before ascending to Ronday Pass (4798m), where we were rewarded with breathtaking close-up views of the towering peaks of Jirishanca and Rondoy.
-From there, we descend along a stunning trail to our final campsite at Matachan (4025m), located near the road.
-Here, we bid farewell to most of our crew.
+This morning we set off along the north shore of the Laguna Jahuacocha, before ascending to the Ronday Pass (4750m) with its fantastic close-up views of the peaks of Jirishanca and Rondoy before descending on a stunning trail down to our campsite at Matachan.